ecohealthalliance/repel-infrastructure/README.md

 ## Deployment - Staging Server

-1. Use script push_db_local_to_aws_and_dev_outside.sh to push your local database to the staging server and to the staging S3 bucket.
+1. Run script push_db_local_to_aws_and_dev_outside.sh _from within the scraper directory_ to push your local database to the staging server and to the staging S3 bucket.
+You will need to specify arguments for host, port, and temporary directory (an existing folder in your home directory).
+For example: `./push_local_db_to_S3_and_stage_outside.sh prospero.ecohealthalliance.org 22053 ~/tmp`

 1. Update staging branch with changes in your development branch:
    1. Commit all changes to your dev branch
    1. Change to staging branch: `git checkout staging`